“It’s Dad,” he says. “They found a tumor and gave him two months to live.”

 “There are similarities between birth and death.
 Birth in this world can be seen as death from another world.
 Death in this world can be seen as birth into a new world.”

-With every word that I read, it feels as if God is sewing it all together for me.
+With every word I read, it feels like God is sewing it all together for me.

-From the conversation with Pop-Pop in the hallway, to the Ash Wednesday that I left church, through the time on the balcony in Australia, to the pirates, to the moment I knew that I had to leave the Navy, to St. Augustine, to Ireland, to following Jeff to Texas, all sewn together in this moment where I am again, exactly where I need to be, wrapped in glitter.
+From the conversation with Pop-Pop in the hallway to the Ash Wednesday that I left the church, through the time on the balcony in Australia, to the pirates, to the moment I knew that I had to leave the Navy, to St. Augustine, to Ireland, to Texas, all sewn together in this moment where I am again, exactly where I need to be, wrapped in glitter.

-I breathe in deeply, I’m electric, then the calm follows.
+I breathe in.
+I’m electric.
+Then, the calm follows.

 I focus on the text, realizing I’m here to learn something.
 I keep reading: